"Don’t accept rides from strange men, and remember that all men are strange."

 “Don’t be,” Sebastian replied.
 “I’d much rather laugh about it.”

 In the following pause, I felt like I needed to be the one to move the conversation forward into lighter ground.
-Grasping about for something to say, I blurted, “So, you have siblings?”
+Grasping about for something to say, I blurted, “So, you have siblings, then?”
 There was a half second of hesitation and confusion on Sebastian’s face, so I backtracked, saying, “You said ‘our’ babysitter, so I thought…” I didn’t need to be looking to see his walls come up.

 Sebastian gave a forced half laugh, ducking his head and rubbing a hand across his face.
 “You really have a talent for sniffing out the heavy stuff, don’t you?”